yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 Even though there are guidelines exist for release plan in princple, they don't tell us how to operate.

+####•Introducing Support for Release Planning of Quality Requirements -An Industrial Evaluation of the QUPER Model

+-

 #### Reference